eimoriafe/DevOp_Diaries/Dev---what.md

 DevOps empowers teams to experiment, innovate, and recover fast — exactly what modern businesses need in a fast-paced digital world

-🧠 DevOps Culture in Practice
+🧠 **DevOps Culture in Practice**
-While tools and scripts are important, culture is the true engine of DevOps success.
+While tools and scripts are important, culture is the true core of DevOps success.
 Core cultural pillars include:
 - Collaboration: Shared ownership of the delivery pipeline.
 - Transparency: Open metrics, shared dashboards, and post-mortems.